 - 2004: Software developer at MOGAI Tecnologia de Informação

-- Rewiring Neuroscience - probably my favorite science book.
-Starting with an startling assumption – that contrary to conventional wisdom, individual neuron spikes can somehow transmit meaningful information from one neuron to the next – author John Harris brings together a number of overlooked experimental results into a surprisingly feasible theory of how the brain works.
+- Rewiring Neuroscience - Probably my favorite science book.
+Starting with a startling assumption – that contrary to conventional wisdom, individual neuron spikes can somehow transmit meaningful information from one neuron to the next – author John Harris brings together a number of overlooked experimental results into a surprisingly feasible theory of how the brain works.

 - Atomic Insights - Among other indiscretions, I am an atomic power apologist.
 Rod Adams maintains my favorite blog on nuclear energy science and industry.
 Posts are sometimes dry, focused on legal and political issues, but they always give good insights on the challenges and perspectives of the field.